y-yawnn/CS100_Javascript/README.md

 ## 🚀 Getting Started

-### Prerequisites
-Before starting, ensure you have the following tools installed:
-- A code editor (e.g., VS Code)
-- A web browser (e.g., Chrome, Firefox)
-- Git (optional, but recommended)

 ### Fork and Clone Repository
 To get started, fork this repository to your Github account and then clone the forked repository to your local machine using the following command: